tachella/tachella.github.io/_pages/openings.md

 ### Postdoc positions

-I am looking for a postdoc as part of the UNLIP project [will be funded by the ANR](https://anr.fr/fr/detail/call/aapg-appel-a-projets-generique-2023/).
+I am looking for a postdoc as part of the [ANR UNLIP project](https://anr.fr/fr/detail/call/aapg-appel-a-projets-generique-2023/).
 The project will investigate new methods for self-supervised learning in non-linear imaging problems.
 Do not hesitate to contact me if you are interested in the position!